aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 <!-- markdownlint-disable MD051 -->

-The data masking utility provides a simple solution to mask or encrypt incoming data so that sensitive information is not passed downstream or logged.
+The data masking utility can encrypt, decrypt, or irreversibly mask sensitive information to protect data confidentiality.

 ```mermaid
 stateDiagram-v2